 Important: AAT rules state that if a 16-19 year old student does not pass an assessment first time they are allowed only ONE resit opportunity.
 If they do not pass the resit they cannot complete the qualification.

 All teaching resources are prepared by experienced AAT teachers.
 In addition there are revision materials and practice assessments provided by the AAT through their online platform that students will have access to.
-One of the units in Year 2 is likely to require a textbook.

 You are required to have five GCSE passes at grade 4 or above or the equivalent from 4 subject areas including GCSE English.
 Mathematics at grade 6 or above is also necessary to join this course.